Migrate an application to Azure App Service and SQL Database

 Step 1: Assess and migrate the web apps

 Contoso admins assess and migrate their web app using the Azure App Service Migration Assistant tool.
-They use the Migrate ASP.NET Apps to Azure learning path as a guide during the process.
+They use the Migrate ASP.NET applications to Azure learning path as a guide during the process.
 The admins perform these actions:

 They download the Azure App Service Migration Assistant and sign in to their Azure account.